 Once your code is set, don't forget to save your file.

-Once your plugin code is saved, you can test it out locally with the following command:
+Once your plugin code is saved, you can try it out locally with the following command:

 This will start a local instance of Flex, with your plugin file loaded up.
 While in the active local instance, saving your NamePlugin.js file should automatically reload your Flex window with the changes.